BhaktaRout038/Why-does-CSharp-encounter-this-error-as-to-the-CSC-file-/README.md

 - Moving or renaming files without updating project references.
 - Corrupt or missing project files.

+- in my case:- After performing an SVN update, some files were unexpectedly deleted.
+To resolve the issue, I removed the deleted file, and everything is working fine now.

 ## Steps to Fix the Issue

 ### 1. Verify File Locations